tedchain/tedchain-technology/README.md

     Now listening on: http://0.0.0.0:8080
     Application started.
 Press Ctrl+C to shut down.

-.. tip:: You can also run the Tedchain Docker container in the foreground by running ``docker-compose up`` and omitting the ``-d`` switch.
+Tip: You can also run the Tedchain Docker container in the foreground by running ``docker-compose up`` and omitting the ``-d`` switch.

 Now that you have a server running, you can connect to the server with a :ref:`client <tedchain-client>`.